 - Now add the fried potatoes, peas and another generous splash of water.
 Stir well.
 Cover and cook, another 3-5 minutes till the liver is done.
 You would not want to overcook the liver for sure 🙂

-- Adjust the salt and finish off with a hearty sprinkle of garam masala powder.
+- Adjust the salt and finish off with ghee and a hearty sprinkle of garam masala powder.
 Serve hot with rice.